nest/nestml/doc/syntax.md

   blocks are contained in this block.
 The block is closed with the `end` keyword.

 `parameters:`
-:  This block is composed of a list with variable declarations.
-This block is supposed to contain variables which remain constant during the concrete simulation, but they can vary among different simulations or instantiations neuron of the same neuron.
+:  This block is composed of a list of variable declarations.
+This block is supposed to contain variables which remain constant during the simulation, but they can vary among different simulations or instantiations of the same neuron.
 The block is closed with the `end` keyword.

 `state:`
-: This block is composed of a list with variable declarations.
+: This block is composed of a list of variable declarations.
 These variables are supposed to model the time dependent state of the neuron.
 Only variables form this block can be refined with differential equations.
-The block terminates with the `end` keyword.
+The block is closed with the `end` keyword.

 `internals:`
-:  This block is composed of a list with variable declarations.
+:  This block is composed of a list of variable declarations.
 These variables are supposed to be constant during the simulation run.
 Therefore, its initialization expression can only reference parameter- or another internal-variables.
 The block is closed with the `end` keyword.

 `equations:`
 : This block is composed of shape definitions and differential equations.
-In will be explained in further details later in the manual.
+In will be explained in further detail later on in the manual.
 The block is closed with the `end` keyword.

 `input:`
 : The block is composed of a list of input ports.
-In will be explained in further details later in the manual.
+In will be explained in further detail later on in the manual.
 The block terminates with the `end` keyword.

 `output:`
-: Defines which kinds of events the neuron can fire.
+: Defines which type of events the neuron can send.
 Currently, only `spike` is supported.
 No `end` is necessary at the end of the block.
 ```
 output: spike
 ```
 `update:`
-: Inside the block arbitrary code in the introduced programming language can be implemented.
-The block terminates with the `end` keyword.
+: Inside this block arbitrary code in the introduced programming language can be implemented.
+The block is closed with the `end` keyword.

 `function <name> ([<list_of_arguments>]) <return_type>?:`
 : `function ([<args>]`.
-The function has an unique name and a list of arguments between round brackets.
+The function has an unique name and a list of arguments between parentheses.
-Inside the block arbitrary code in the introduced programming language can be implemented.
-The function definitions terminates with the `end` keyword.
+Inside this block arbitrary code in the introduced programming language can be implemented.
+The function definition is closed with the `end` keyword.
 ```
 function <name>(<list_of_arguments>) <return_type>?:
   <statements>